stevedunx/os-python-intro/exercises/5-boolean.md

 get the list of numbers in some_fib that are either divisible by two or five.

 Can you do this in one line?

-# Bonus
-Write a "Fizzbuzz" function:
-  * Input is a number
-  * Output is counting up from 1 to your input number, except:
-    * Multiples of 3 are replaced by "fizz"
-    * Multiples of 5 are replaced by "buzz"
-    * Multiples of both 3 and 5 are replaced by "fizzbuzz"

-With input 16, example output would be:

-    1
-    2
-    fizz
-    4
-    buzz
-    fizz
-    7
-    8
-    fizz
-    buzz
-    11
-    fizz
-    13
-    14
-    fizzbuzz
-    16

-Clue: % is the modulo function, and it will be useful...